 Dr. Rhonda Cohen is a Registered Sport and Exercise Psychologist and Head of the London Sport Institute (LSI) at Middlesex University.
 She was a guest lecturer in Sport Psychology at University College London.
-She completed her PhD during 2012 and is currently writing a book to be released in February 2016.
+She completed her PhD during 2012 and iher new book was released on the 25th of February 2016.
 Rhonda is available for media interviews and specialist consultancy engagements.

 Rhonda Cohen is regularly featured in national, international print and broadcast media discussing the psychology behind extreme sports.
 Her area of interest academically is sport and exercise psychology, with a specialist interest in extreme sports.
 Her most recent Television appearance was on "60 Minutes"

 She has also appeared in BBC’s Inside Sport programme where she was interviewed by the legendary athlete Michael Johnson on the psychology of downhill skiers.

 As part of her work, Rhonda looks at the motivation behind the actions of those who take such risks.
 She worked on the show Hidden Talent for channel 4, interviewing potential free diving candidates in order to assess their psychological proficiency.
 A Registered and Chartered Psychologist (licensed to practice with BPS and HCPC), she is also an expert on the psychology of enhancing performance.

 Rhonda has been instrumental in developing degree programs with Tottenham Hotspur, and was a keynote speaker on this subject alongside Harry Redknapp.
 In December 2011, she spoke on 'Innvoation' at the Inaugural Tottenham Hotspur Foundation Awards Ceremony before presenting this award.
 She maintains a close relationship with Spurs and also coordinates the University's High Performance Centre for the LSI at Saracens Rugby.